Cut & Sifted Organic Hibiscus Flowers from Egypt

 Delicious Health Benefits

-Zeeza's loose leaf hibiscus tea is 100% USDA certified organic and is processed, packaged, and quality tested in the United States.
+Zeeza's loose leaf hibiscus tea is processed, packaged, and quality tested in the United States.
 Drinking hibiscus tea has been associated with numerous health benefits.
 Hibiscus is rich in anti-oxidants, such as Vitamin C, that can help strengthen your immune system.
 Additionally, hibiscus has been shown to lower blood pressure in clinical trials.

 A Journey Of Two Cultures